IHE/ITI.Finance/input/pagecontent/volume-1.md

 ### 1:57.6.4 Mobile Care Services Discovery -- mCSD

 Any of the actors in this profile may need to look up other resources using mCSD, for example, for Practitioners, Facilities, or Organizations.
-They Requestor actors could also look up the correct Endpoint for submitting the Beneficiary or Claims transaction from the Manager actors.
+The Requestor actors could also look up the correct Endpoint for submitting the Beneficiary or Claims transaction from the Manager actors.